luomus/laji-api/diary.md

 ## Named places

 * Getting existing place without edit rights returns 403 instead of 404
-* `/named-places` using `selectedFields` param doesn't automatically add 'id' to the param
+* GET `/named-places` using `selectedFields` param doesn't automatically add 'id' to the param
 * POST `/named-places` public place without edit rights to collection gives 403, not 422
 * POST `/named-places` doesn't care about lang param
+* Creating a named place with a prepopulatedDocument with null id doesn't automatically remove id id: an error is raised instead
+* Creating a named place with a prepopulatedDocument with empty gatherings doesn't try to create an empty gathering: an error is raised instead

 ## Access token renewal